whiskerz007/proxmox_hassio_lxc/README.md

 bash -c "$(wget -qLO - https://github.com/whiskerz007/proxmox_hassio_lxc/raw/master/create_container.sh)"
 ```

+After running the above command, you should modify the container's `Resources` (`Cores`, `Memory`, `Root disk`) before you continue to setup Home Assistant.
+Failure to do so could result in Home Assistant not functioning as expected.
+Modified `Resources` will be applied immediately without the need to reboot the container.
+Hardware changes to Proxmox (for example plugin/unplug USB device) requires the container to restart in order for Home Assistant to parse the changes.

 ## Update device hooks

 To update the list of devices that are shared with the LXC ID of `100`, run the following in a SSH connection or the Proxmox web shell.